CodeCraftingJenny/Shopping-Cart-System/README.md

 User Stories

-- As a customer, I want to browse and select from a range of customizable clothing items such as sweaters, hoodies, t-shirts, and tote bags.
+- As a customer, I want to browse and select from a range of customizable clothing items.
 - As a customer, I want to choose the size and color of the selected item.
 - As a customer, I want to be able to order multiple items, add items, remove items from my shopping cart
 - As a customer, I want to be able to view the items and the total amount in my cart